maedemir/Database-System-for-E-learning-management-system/README.md

     - Enter an exam in right time and answer to that
     - View list of his/her assignment and submit an answer to each one before its deadline
     - View his/her submissions for an assignmemnt
+    - Submit an answer for an assignment
+    - Update his/her answer for an specified assignment
 - Professor
   * student can :
     - Login